redis/redis-doc/commands/sintercard.md

 With one of the keys being an empty set, the resulting set is also empty (since set intersection with an empty set always results in an empty set).

 By default, the command calculates the cardinality of the intersection of all given sets.
-When provided with the optional `limit` argument (which defaults to 0 means unlimited), if the intersection cardinality reaches limit partway through the computation, the algorithm will exit and yield limit as the cardinality.
+When provided with the optional `LIMIT` argument (which defaults to 0 and means unlimited), if the intersection cardinality reaches limit partway through the computation, the algorithm will exit and yield limit as the cardinality.
 Such implementation ensures a significant speedup for queries where the limit is lower than the actual intersection cardinality.

 @return